 If a support recipient misses the milestones for year six or year eight, depending on its deadline for full completion, it will have 12 months from the date of the service milestone deadline to come into full compliance.

-If a support recipient does not come into full compliance after the one-year grace period for its sixth- or eighth-year service milestone, USAC will recover support from the provider.
-USAC will take the exact recovery measures if they determine a provider doesn’t have sufficient evidence to show that it was offering service to the required locations by the sixth- or eighth-year deadlines.
-The amount of support recovered will vary, depending on whether a provider’s CAM location count is adjusted, and if it is adjusted, whether it is adjusted upwards or downwards.
+If a support recipient does not fully comply after the one-year grace period for its sixth- or eighth-year service milestone, USAC will recover support from the provider.
+USAC will take the exact recovery measures if they determine that a provider doesn’t have sufficient evidence to show that it offered service to the required locations by the sixth- or eighth-year deadlines.
+The amount of support recovered will vary, depending on whether a provider’s CAM location count is adjusted, and if it is modified, whether it is adjusted upwards or downwards.

 In cases where a provider’s CAM location count is not adjusted or is adjusted downwards: